kavehbc/ddns-ip-update/README.md

 You can pass environment variables directly in the `docker-compose.yml` file as shown above, or use an `.env` file and reference them in the compose file.

 ## Notes
-- The `stored_ip.txt` file is used to store the last known IP address to avoid unnecessary updates.
+- `/app/log/stored_ip.txt`: It stores the last known IP address to avoid unnecessary updates.
+- `/app/log/ip-update.log`: It contains the log of the updates with date and updated IP address.
 - The cron job inside the container runs the script at the specified interval.

 ## Developer(s)